rhysd/Dachs/next/docs/design/draft/module.md

 # `DACHS_LIB_PATH`

-`DACHS_LIB_PATH` is an environment variable separated with `:`.
-Each separated entry should represent path to a directory.
-Compiler searches files in the directories and resolves `import` paths.
+`DACHS_LIB_PATH` is an environment variable separated by `:`.
+Each separated entry should represent a path to a directory.
+Compiler searches files in the directories and resolves `import` module when import path does not start with `.`.

-By default, two paths are registered.

-First, `../lib/dachs` relative path to the parent directory of `dachs` executable.
+By default, `../lib/dachs` relative path to the parent directory of `dachs` executable.
 For example if `dachs` is installed in `/usr/local/bin/dachs`, `/usr/local/lib/dachs` will be searched.
 And if `dachs` is built in `/path/to/Dachs/next/compiler/dachs`, `/path/to/Dachs/next/lib/dachs` will be searched.
 This path is used by standard libraries and user should not put any code in this path.

-Second, a parent directory of a package file (TBD, like `package.json` in npm).
-If there is no package package file, a parent directory of a file which contains `main()` function is used instead.
-Dachs's `import` statement cannot refer parent directory.
-It means that a package file or a source containing `main()` function should be put at the top of repository to refer all the files.

 # Implementation